ntpresby/ntpresby.github.io/README.md

 # ntpresby.github.io

-Website for North Texas Presbytery of the Presbyterian Church in America.
+Website for North Texas Presbytery of the Presbyterian Church in America (PCA).

 ---

+URL: ntpresby.org